dimaslanjaka/static-blog-generator/README.md

-# dimaslanjaka.github.io source pages and posts
+# dimaslanjaka.github.io source pages and generated posts

 **COPYING THE ARTICLES HERE ARE STRICTLY PROHIBITED**